-Security and control on the other hand is not the driving principle.
-Although Microsoft provides a rich toolkit of security interfaces that apply on different operations on top of the Azure stack, the interfaces themselves, as well as the documentation is very difficult to follow, especially for organizations that do not have expertise to take informed security decisions.
+Security and control, on the other hand, is not the driving principle.
+Although Microsoft provides a rich toolkit of security interfaces that apply on different operations on top of the Azure stack, the interfaces themselves, as well as the documentation is very difficult to follow, especially for organizations that do not have the expertise to make informed security decisions.

 Above all, unrestricted access to the customer’s new datacenter – the Azure subscription – is only a matter of a Web Application login on the Azure Portal.

 Azure is a growing collection of integrated cloud services, that allows companies to build infrastructure and application environments by interchangeably selecting between a range of Infrastructure-as-a-Service (IaaS) to Platform-as-a-Service (PaaS) tools.

 IaaS components are practically full-featured virtual machines (customer-managed) on top of the Azure virtualization stack (unmanaged).
 They provide a high degree of flexibility to be equipped with custom security controls, but depending on the OS vendor, they may or may not integrate optimally with the Azure Stack in terms of centralized security monitoring and operation control.
 FreeBSD is an example of loose integration, while Microsoft Windows is, of course, integrated optimally.
 On a networking level, customers can opt for third-party firewall/NGFW vendors (providing Azure appliance) to achieve a datacenter-like operational environment and complete the IaaS picture.
 Microsoft is only involved in operating the virtualization stack and the Azure supporting applications.